-John Gentry is paid a fixed base salary and a variable annual incentive.
+Deborah D. Bickerstaff is paid a fixed base salary and a variable annual incentive.
 Base salary is determined within a market competitive, position-specific salary range, based on the portfolio manager's experience and performance.
-The annual incentive amount is determined based primarily on Investment Product Performance (IPP) and may also include a discretionary component based on a variety of factors deemed relevant, such as financial measures and performance, and may be paid entirely in cash, or in a combination of cash and restricted stock of Federated Hermes, Inc. ("Federated Hermes").
+The annual incentive amount is determined based primarily on Investment Product Performance (IPP) and may also include a discretionary component based on a variety of factors deemed relevant, such as financial measures and performance and may be paid entirely in cash, or in a combination of cash and restricted stock of Federated Hermes, Inc. ("Federated Hermes").
 The total combined annual incentive opportunity is intended to be competitive in the market for this portfolio manager role.

-IPP is measured on a rolling one calendar year pre-tax gross total return basis versus the Fund's benchmark (i.e., Bloomberg US Corporate 1-5 Year Index).
+IPP is calculated based on other accounts managed by the portfolio manager.
+IPP is measured on a rolling one, three and five calendar year pre-tax gross return basis versus the other accounts' designated peer groups.
 Performance periods are adjusted if a portfolio manager has been managing an account for less than five years; accounts with less than one year of performance history under a portfolio manager may be excluded.

-As noted above, Mr. Gentry is also the portfolio manager for other accounts in addition to the Fund.
+As noted above, Ms. Bickerstaff is also the portfolio manager for other accounts.
 Such other accounts may have different benchmarks and performance measures.
-The allocation or weighting given to the performance of the Fund or other accounts or activities for which Mr. Gentry is responsible when his compensation is calculated may be equal or can vary.
+The allocation or weighting given to the performance of the other accounts for which Ms. Bickerstaff is responsible when her compensation is calculated may be equal or can vary.